SolitonNew/wh/README.md

 appropriate settings, it can use third-party services such as weather forecast services.

+The architecture of the system is designed in such a way as to distribute the execution of scripts among the responsible devices.
+Thus, to perform most of the actions, the server may not take any part other than transferring the processed data.

 Together with the software, the repository contains the necessary materials for the reproduction of some exclusive devices, such as a touch switch or a Din controller.

+The system includes support for devices whose configuration is fundamentally different, so the system includes the necessary tools for translating scripts into different languages for different platforms.
+At the moment, there are the following translators:
+- Python.
+For PyHome System (pyboard v1.0)
+- C. For avr microcontrollers (atmega16, atmega238)
+- Php.
+For execute server commands (RaspberryPi, OrangePi etc.).

 For simple control or management of devices, a web page with an adaptive design is used, which is equally convenient to use on any